jmlb/llmevalforge/README.md

 - `prompt_library/evaluator_prompt.yaml`: this file contains the `system_prompt` and `user_prompt`.

-## configs.yaml
+## 2.1 configs.yaml

+The config file has the following keys:

 - evaluation_tasks: Lists tasks with their dataset files and parameters.
 In particular, the name of the task and the associated yaml file with the examples to assess the model.
-The path to the YAML file (`custom_tasks/summarization_ecommerce_tests.yaml`) that contains the dataset and parameters for the summarization evaluation, focusing on ecommerce-related tests.
+The path to the YAML file (`custom_tasks/summarization_ecommerce_tests.yaml`) that contains the dataset and parameters for the summarization evaluation.
+The value of `requires_eval` is to determine if the test requires evaluation or not: for example an inference speed wouldn't require an evaluation of the candidate model.

 - candidate_model: Defines the model to be evaluated, including its module, class, and parameters.
 The provided configuration file defines parameters for using a candidate model in the `langchain_community.llms` module, specifically the `Ollama` class.
 The model used is `llama3.2:3b-instruct-fp16`, which is likely a 3-billion-parameter instruction-tuned version of the Llama model using half-precision (fp16) for efficiency.
 The `temperature` parameter is set to 0, meaning the model will produce deterministic outputs, and `num_predict` is set to 600, likely indicating the maximum token length for predictions.
 This setup is optimized for precise and controlled text generation.